chussenot/ServerlessConf2018-Workshop-OpenFaas/02-Setup-network.md

 5 - Check you IP address

-In order to connect to your Raspberry Pi from your computer using SSH (or VNC), you need to know the Pi's IP address.
+In order to connect to your Raspberry Pi from your computer using SSH, you need to know the Pi's IP address.

 The easiest way is when you have a display connected:

 ```
 hostname -I
 ```

+### RPi2 with dongle configuration

 Export the name of your favorite EDITOR